sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_21_TypesOfVariables/Q_21_TypesOfVariables_Quiz.md

 **Description**

-a) In the signed one we can store negative values like -1, -100 & so on.
+In the signed one we can store negative values like -1, -100 & so on.
 In unsigned one we can represent one without signs.

-b) In the signed one we can store negative values like -1, -100 & so on.
-In unsigned one we can represent one without signs.

-c) In the signed one we can store negative values like -1, -100 & so on.
-In unsigned one we can represent one without signs.

-d) It is not correct.

 ---
 ---